 Pursuant to Regulation 34 of the Listing Regulations and Section 129 of the ActConsolidated Financial Statements of the Company and all its subsidiaries duly audited bythe Statutory Auditors of the Company are provided in this Annual Report.
 TheConsolidated Financial Statements have been prepared in terms of the Accounting Standardsas per Companies (Accounting Standard) Rules 2006 and referred to in Sections 129 &133 ofthe Act.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-All Related Party Transactions that were entered into during the financial year underreview were in the ordinary course of business and on an arms length basis.
-Therewere few materially significant Related Party Transactions made by the Company with otherrelated parties in the financial year.
-The details of the transactions with relatedparties are provided in the notes to accompanying standalone financial statements.
+All transactions entered into with Related Parties during the financial year underreview were in the ordinary course of business and on an arm's length basis.
+The detailsof the transactions with related parties are provided in the notes to accompanyingstandalone financial statements.